imagineLife/big-site/content/linux/processes.md

 It looks like linux will "tell" the shell that the bg process is done on any command run after the bg process finished.
 Interesting Detail

 #### Working With Background Jobs
+Some processes might be "long-running": things like installing dependencies, updating dependencies, etc. Using the background can be helpful when working with a long-running job and using the background to run other processes at the same time.

 - `jobs` is a command that shows background processes
 -  `CTRL + Z` can be used to stop a process from completing
 -  `bg` can be used to "move" a process from the running foreground to the background